Nihal27055/flappy_bird/readme.md

    - Press the Up arrow key
 4. Navigate through the pipes without hitting them
 5. Each pipe you pass earns you 1 point
+6. The game becomes faster every 10 points
-6. Try to achieve the highest score possible
+7. Try to achieve the highest score possible

+## Play Online

+You can play the game online at [https://yourname.github.io/flappy-bird](https://yourname.github.io/flappy-bird)

 ## Game Controls